akonstodata/covid_state_county/Illinois/README.md

 INTRODUCTION
 ------------
-The increase in COVID cases in a particular state will often be spread heterogenously in that state: some counties will be experiencing tremendous growth, whereas others will not.
+The increase in COVID cases in a particular state will often be spread heterogeniously in that state: some counties will be experiencing tremendous growth, whereas others will not.
 It will be helpful, then, to track dynamics of virus spread at the county level.
-Below, we present results from a statistical model fit of counties in Illinois.
-We will be tracking which models fit cumulative growth the best: exponential, polynomial, or linear.
-As virus growth spreads, the best model fit will veer away from exponential towards linear.
-This is what we are looking for.
+Below, we present results from a statistical model fit of counties in Maryland.
+We will be tracking which models fit cumulative growth the best: exponential, quadratic, or linear.
+As the cumulative growth in positive cases slows, the growth function will shift from exponential to quadratic (concave up), and eventually to quadratic (concave down) and linear.
+A switch to either of the latter two function types will indicate a substantial shift to slower growth dynamics, which is what we are looking and working for.

 We also plot crude Case Fatality Rate (CFR) for the state and counties.